ECO-Qube/capi-gce-demo/gcp/README-automated.md

 export KUBECONFIG=$(pwd)/scheduling-dev.kubeconfig
 ```

+### Setting up the custom metrics pipeline

+> Note: would be good to automate this by having CAPI install ArgoCD and let it automatically
+> provision all the ZHM services and metric endpoints by syncing to a preconfigured repository.

+> Note: the scheduler is already configured together with the scraping config for the target-exporter
+> service and the formula to

-then you need to install the target-exporter service, see [repo](https://git.helio.dev/eco-qube/target-exporter).
+Install the target-exporter service, see [repo](https://git.helio.dev/eco-qube/target-exporter).

+Install the TASPolicy manifest.